danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

 # Possible Future Work

+* Better CI/CD pipeline
+  * Fix GitHub pipeline.
+They're currently failing due to tests
+* Write tests for code

 ## Frontend

-On the frontend, there's a number of things that could need implemented/fixing
+On the frontend, there are a number of things that could need implemented/fixing:

 * Editing lesson names
 * Deleting lessons